Guide written by:

 It all comes down to weighing up your habits and your preferences.
 For example, some people like to fold their shirts, others like to hang them on a clothes hanger.

-One piece of advice: have everything that you use day-to-day (underwear basket, t-shirt shelves, trouser hangers) at chest height.
+One piece of advice: have everything that you use day-to-day (underwear basket, T-shirt shelves, trouser hangers) at chest height.
 The lower areas can be used to store shoes as well as pyjamas and storage boxes.

 However, note that the more elements you add, the higher the price will be.
-To bring down the total cost, many wardrobes can be closed with a curtain, much like you'd close off a change room.
+To bring down the total cost, many wardrobes can be closed with a curtain, much like you'd close off a changing room.

 In addition to considering the practical aspects (size and layout), aesthetics should not be ignored when selecting a wardrobe: